DARTMOUTH AND KINGSWEAR... FAR MORE THAN PICTURESQUE RIVERSIDE TOWNS

 A very picturesque walk around Waterhead Creek in Kingswear south Devon.
 Walk around the creek and through the woods above the creek.
 Look out for wildlife on the creek, boats on moorings and of course the stunning views across the creek to the River Dart.
 A short stroll which can be extended through Long Wood.
 This extended walk takes the total distance up to just 3 miles....well worth it!
 If you do keep your eyes peeled for both Goldcrests and Firecrests, both of which have decent numbers in the wood.
 Also a great walk for Kingfishers and even the occasional Common Seal or Otter.

-The Marine Life here from Dartmouth and Kingswear is outstanding, as in Brixham and Weymouth, from May to the end of September large amounts of Common dolphins move from the warm waters of Bay of Biscay along the south coast of the U.K and into Lyme bay and Torbay.
+The Marine Life here from Dartmouth and Kingswear is outstanding, as in Brixham, Weymouth and Lyme Regis, from May to the end of September large amounts of Common dolphins move from the warm waters of Bay of Biscay along the south coast of the U.K and into Lyme bay and Torbay.
 Some of these pod are truly massive with sightings of over 200 animals at a time and it being nothing to encounter several hundred animals in a day.
 These animals are frequently found between Start Point and Berry Head, as well as regularly been observed feeding off of the back of the Skerries Bank.
 This area also holds several resident pods of common dolphins that if we are lucky, can be found 12 month of the year.
 Lyme bay also holds a resident population of around 150 White Beaked dolphins, this is about the furthest south they are recorded and make them quite a rarity and unique along the south coast, we usually find some of these pods several times a year and run special days trips looking for them further offshore.
 These large and playful animals truly are one of my favourites.